“Lyme Disease is not uncommon in Canada. The only thing uncommon in Canada about Lyme Disease is a positive diagnosis.”

 - Check your clothes for ticks often.
 Ticks will climb upwards until they find an area of exposed skin.

 - Wear light colored clothing to make it easier to spot ticks.

-- Walk on pathways or trails when possible staying in the middle.
+- Stay in the middle of pathways or trails whenever possible when walking or hiking.
 Avoid low-lying brush or long grass.

 Although commonly found in wooded areas, ticks can be found pretty well anywhere because they are carried by the birds, mice, deer and other animals they feed on.

-The safest rule as regards to how long it takes a tick to transmit a borreliosis to you is, ‘the sooner you remove the tick the greater the chance of preventing infection’.
-This is one reason why checking over your body carefully at the end of a long walk in the woods, then showering using a facecloth and back scrubber to scrub the body is usually sufficient to avoid infection even if the tick has already attached because ticks can be brushed off easily if not yet fully attached.
+The sooner you remove the tick, the greater the chance of preventing infection.
+This is one reason why checking over your body carefully at the end of a long walk in the woods, then showering using a facecloth and back scrubber to scrub the body is usually sufficient to avoid infection, even if the tick has already attached.
+Ticks can be brushed off easily if not yet fully attached.